gemmas95/tech-test-expogroup/exercise4/README.md

 $ npm test
 ```

-> I don't apply flux in order not to do overengineering and have more time to focus on the other exercises.
+> I don't implement flux in order not to do overengineering and have more time to focus on the other exercises and testing.